apecloud/kubeblocks/docs/api_docs/overview/concept.md

 Overall, data replication is a key technology used by distributed databases to improve availability and fault tolerance.
 Different replication strategies involve different trade-offs between consistency, availability, and performance, and the choice should be made based on the specific application requirements.

-The management of containerized distributed database by KubeBlocks is mapped to objects at four levels: Cluster, Component, InstanceSet, and Instance, forming a layered architecture:
+The management of a containerized distributed database by KubeBlocks is mapped to objects at four levels: Cluster, Component, InstanceSet, and Instance, forming a layered architecture:

 - Cluster layer: A Cluster object represents a complete distributed database cluster.
 Cluster is the top-level abstraction, including all components and services of the database.
 - Component layer: A Component represents logical components that make up the Cluster object, such as metadata management, data storage, query engine, etc. Each Component object has its specific task and functions.
 A Cluster object contains one or more Component objects.